manghat/gatsby-starter-lumen/content/posts/01_You_are_thinking_about_your_product_metrics_wrong!.md

 But wait, isn't that what we do?
 Yes, but that is not the whole picture.
 Looking at how fast the wheels are running now does not tell you for how much longer the engine might run, how much fuel it is consuming, or if it will deliver the same speed when the car is max-loaded, or on a slope.
 To figure out all the other parameters, we have engine temperature indicators, oil change indicators, fuel guages and much more.

 Similarly, products are fundamentally built to help users get a job done.
-[Jobs to be done](link) frame of thinking, but unlike a car, each one needs its own set of guages that will indicate how the health of the product is.
+Be it move from point A to B, order food or build a successful postitive habbit, thinking about your user looking to get a jod done, help frame the thinking.
+Jobs to be done - [read futher](https://jtbd.info/2-what-is-jobs-to-be-done-jtbd-796b82081cca)

-DAUs and MAUs gives you no visibiltiy on what is happening on the product when the user is using or more importantly, why the user is **not** using it.
+If you are succeeding in helping your user succeed and to what degree is what you need to be able to figure out.
+DAUs and MAUs gives you no visibiltiy on what is happening on the product when the user is using it or more importantly, why the user is **not** using it.
 Sometimes even the true value of the product might be elsewhere in a feature you almost paid no attention to.

 Like the engine, it is important to understand what the context is -- what type of load is it expected to bear, for how long should it run or how much fuel is it going to burn in doing that.